interledger/interledger.github.io/docs/overview.md

 which is a set of rules that define how nodes should send value over the Interledger network.
 ILP is a *request/response* protocol, where each request or response is sent or received in the form of ILP packets.
 Typically, a single aggregate payment from source to destination... of sending value from source to destination is broken into several ILP packets.
 Each packet contains transaction information, which is private to the participating nodes.
-ILP has three packet types -  *Prepare*, *Fulfill*, and *Reject*.
+ILPv4 has three packet types -  *Prepare*, *Fulfill*, and *Reject*.

 ![ILP-packets](images/ilp-packets.png)